 Board Meetings & Minutes

-Providence Care’s Board of Directors is comprised of sixteen (16) community representatives elected by our Sponsor, Catholic Health Sponsors of Ontario (CHSO), including:
+Thirteen (13) persons elected by our Sponsor, the Catholic Health Sponsors of Ontario (CHSO), including:

 - Two (2) Francophone representatives;

-- The Principal of Queen’s University or delegate;
+- Principal and Vice-Chancellor from Queen’s University or delegate.

 - Chief Nursing Executive.